Momentum Squeezed State Realized via Optimal Filtering in Optomechanics: Implications for Gravity-Induced Entanglement: Introduction

-In the present paper, we investigate the quantum state in optomechanical system under continuous measurements and feedback control as well as optimal filtering process.
-We find the regime that the momentum is highly squeezed for the conditional state for mirror, even though the readout is the oscillator position.
-In an analytic manner we investigate the conditions and the reason for the momentum squeezed state, which we clarify that a quantum optimal filter plays an important role.
-We also demonstrate that the momentum squeezed state boosts the GIE for the optomechanical setup with two mirrors in Ref.~\cite{Miki2024b}, which might be crucial for verifying the quantum nature of gravity.
+In the present paper, we investigate the quantum state of an optomechanical system subject to continuous measurement, feedback control, and optimal filtering.
+We identify a parameter regime in which the conditional state of the mechanical mirror exhibits strong momentum squeezing, even though the measurement readout corresponds to the oscillator position.
+In this regime, optimal filtering yields a free-particle-like conditional state, which can be interpreted as enabling backaction-evading momentum detection.
+We analytically investigate the conditions under which such a momentum-squeezed state emerges and clarify the underlying physical mechanism, highlighting the essential role played by quantum optimal filtering.
+Furthermore, we demonstrate that the momentum-squeezed state significantly enhances GIE in an optomechanical setup with two mirrors, as proposed in Ref.~\cite{Miki2024b}.
+This enhancement may be crucial for experimental tests aimed at verifying the quantum nature of gravity.